pollfish/cordova-plugin-pollfish/README.md

 ## Steps Analytically

-### 1. Obtain a Developer Account
+### 1. Obtain a Publisher Account

-Register as a Developer at [www.pollfish.com](http://www.pollfish.com)
+Register as a Publisher at [www.pollfish.com](http://www.pollfish.com)

-### 2. Add new app in Pollfish panel and copy the given API Key
+### 2. Add new app on Pollfish panel and copy the given API Key

 Login at [www.pollfish.com](http://www.pollfish.com) and add a new app at Pollfish panel in section My Apps and copy the given API key for this app to use later in your init function in your app.